You're here: MiBSAR's home page :: SAR operations land navigation resource index page :: UTM coordinate system page

 World UTM zones.
 Sequentially-numbered 1 through 60, from west to east, the zero or starting point for the zones (and the common border between Zone 1 and Zone 60) is the 180-degree east (or west) meridian of longitude.

-Located in the Pacific Ocean, the 180th meridian, or International Date Line, is situated directly opposite the zero-degree meridian of longitude, or Prime Meridianwhich runs through Greenwich, a borough in London Englandthat forms the common boarder between Zone 30 and Zone 31.
+Located in the Pacific Ocean, the 180th meridian, or International Date Line, is situated directly opposite the zero-degree meridian of longitude, or Prime Meridianwhich runs through Greenwich, a borough in London Englandthat forms the common border between Zone 30 and Zone 31.

 In other words, Zone 1 encompasses the area between 180 degrees west longitude (the International Date Line) and 174 degrees west longitude; Zone 2 encompass the area between 174 degrees west longitude and 168 degrees west longitude; and so forth, until Zone 60, which encompasses the area between 174 degrees east longitude and 180 degrees east longitude (the International Date Line).